ghost160111/JavaScript/1_Home/06_objects_prototypes/06_this_keyword/README.md

 ```

 Inside the `getSpeed()` method, the `this` value reference the global object, not the `Car` object but the global object doesn't have a property called speed.
 Therefore, the `this.speed` in the `getSpeed()` method returns `undefined`.

+# :memo: Summary

+- This keyword is used to invoke the properties and methods of the global scope.
+- This keyword in other programming languages and in JS as well is used in OOP, specifically to invoke the properties of a class.